Crystal Head Vodka: Varieties

 As of November 2020, three varieties of the vodka are for sale.
-The original formula, which comes in a colorless bottle, is made from Canadian “Peaches and Cream” sweet corn.
+The original formula, which comes in a colorless bottle, is made from Canadian "Peaches and Cream" sweet corn.

 The second formula, known as Aurora, is made from English wheat and has a flavor described as drier and spicier than the original.
 The Aurora bottle has an opalescent finish that is meant to evoke the aurora borealis.

-The most recent addition to the line, introduced in October 2020, is a blue agave based vodka branded as "Crystal Head Onyx" and comes in a black bottle.
-The blue agave is grown in Mexico's Jalisco region, and is one of the first agave-based vodkas available commercially.
+The most recent addition to the line, introduced in October 2020, is a blue agave–based vodka branded as "Crystal Head Onyx" and comes in a black bottle.
+The blue agave is grown in Mexico's Jalisco region, and it is one of the first agave-based vodkas available commercially.
 All three varieties are made with Newfoundland water.

 Bottle design

-The defect rate on the bottle production is about 40% on the 750 ml bottle.

 In 2014, forensic artist Nigel Cockerton used clay to make a muscle, skin and hair construction on one of the skull bottles to see what it would look like if the bottle had been an actual person.
 The result resembled a laughing man.
 Dan Aykroyd was pleased with the face, although he had previously thought of the bottle as being feminine due to its size, and had nicknamed the bottle Joy due to the joy it brought him.
-He said he was relieved that the face didn't turn out to look like him.
+He joked that he was relieved that the face didn't turn out to look like him.

-In 2018, the limited edition John Alexander artist series was created, in commemoration of the tenth year of business.
+In 2018, the limited-edition John Alexander artist series was created in commemoration of the tenth year of business.
 Only 25,000 bottles were produced.
-They are hand decorated with John Alexander's expressive painting “Dancing on the waterlilies of life”.
+They are hand-decorated with John Alexander's expressive painting Dancing on the Waterlilies of Life.

 In 2020, Crystal Head Vodka released its limited-edition rainbow-hued Pride bottle in celebration of diversity, equality and to show support for the LGBTQ+ community.

 Production

 Crystal Head Vodka is manufactured by Globefill Incorporated at the Newfoundland and Labrador Liquor Corporation distillery called Rock Spirits in Newfoundland, Canada.
-Ontario sweet corn grown in the Chatham-Kent region of Ontario is processed and distilled four times and not aged, to produce a neutral grain spirit at 95% alcohol by volume.
+Ontario sweet corn grown in the Chatham-Kent region of Ontario is processed and distilled four times, but not aged, to produce a neutral grain spirit at 95% alcohol by volume.
 The raw spirit is then reduced with Newfoundland water to 40% alcohol by volume.
 The liquid is then filtered seven times with the final three filtrations through Herkimer diamond crystals, which are actually a type of double-terminated quartz rather than diamond.
 Crystal Head does not use any additives in the production of their vodka.
-The factory and product is certified kosher, as well as gluten-free.
+The factory and product is certified kosher as well as gluten-free.